sourav9124/Zetagram/README.md

 3.User can able to create new posts

-4.User can able to post on thier timeline
+4.User can able to post on thier timeline based on the timing of the post

 5.Users can view others posts